Man with knife injures 17 people on Tokyo train, starts fire

 “Train doors were closed and we had no idea what was happening, and we jumped from the windows,” Kimura said.
 “It was horrifying.”

-The attack was the second involving a knife on a Tokyo train in two months.
+The attack was the second involving a knife on a Tokyo train in three months.

 In August, the day before the Tokyo Olympics closing ceremony, a 36-year-old man stabbed 10 passengers on a commuter train in Tokyo in a random burst of violence.
 The suspect later told police that he wanted to attack women who looked happy.